Requests and Needs attention

-When an employee needs you, the request is one clear card: approve something, answer something, choose something, or connect something.
+When an employee genuinely can't continue without you, the request is one clear card: answer something, choose something, or connect something.

 KindWhat they're askingYou resolve it by